-Everyone at MacCase is buzzing about the 10 year anniversary of our Premium Leather Collection.
-No MacCase model stands as a testament to the long term success of of this venture than our Premium Leather Messenger Bag.
-Part of the original line launched 10 years ago, the leather Messenger Bag has recently had it's first update.
+Everyone at MacCase is buzzing about the 10th anniversary of our Premium Leather Collection.
+No MacCase model stands as a testament to the long-term success of this venture than our Premium Leather Messenger Bag.
+Part of the original line launched 10 years ago, the leather Messenger Bag has recently had its first update.
 (It took long enough huh?!)
 This post is going to cover the changes to this venerable stalwart of the MacCase leather line

-A leather messenger bag was included in the original Premium Leather Collection launched 10 years ago because the nylon messenger bags that was part of the MacCase lineup were such a hit.
+A leather messenger bag was included in the original Premium Leather Collection launched 10 years ago because the nylon messenger bags that were part of the MacCase lineup were such a hit.
 One of the ideas behind the leather line was to "knock ourselves off".
-Take the most successful bags, cases and sleeves we were making in nylon, copy them in the nicest leather we could find and see what happens.
+Take the most successful bags, cases, and sleeves we were making in nylon, copy them in the nicest leather we could find, and see what happens.

 Leather Messenger Bag Details: Sticking With What Works, or Doesn't

 Our leather Messenger Bag is sort of the jack of all trades of our leather line.
 It can do it all.
 Want to use it as an overnight bag?
 It can do that.
 Want to take it to the gym?
 It can go there.
 Want to bundle it with a matching MacBook Pro or iPad Pro Sleeve and make an incredible laptop bag out of it?
 It excels at that too.
 A friend of mine used to take his camping.
 Seriously.
 It's one versatile piece of design.